-OK procedure - what will it do?
+Elbow replacement - what will it do?

-The OK procedure is an operation to relieve your pain, and should take away most, if not all, of the pain that you have in your elbow.
-It may take several weeks before you feel the full benefit, so please do not be disappointed if it is still painful after the operation.
+Elbow replacement is an operation to relieve your pain, and should take away most, if not all, of the pain that you have in your elbow.
+It may take several weeks before you feel the full benefit of your new elbow, so please do not be disappointed if it is still painful after the operation.

-It is unlikely that you will have as much movement as a normal elbow, but the physiotherapists will help you to try and get as much movement as possible from your elbow joint after surgery.
+It is unlikely that you will have as much movement as a normal elbow after having an elbow replacement, but the physiotherapists will help you to try and get as much movement as possible from your new joint.
+Some people do find that they actually get more movement from their new joint, but this depends upon how stiff your elbow was before the operation.